natyusha/ShokoRelay.bundle/README.md

 If "staff listings" are enabled in the settings the following custom agent limitations apply:
 - All Cast & Crew members are listed under the cast section only
 - Directors, Poducers and Writers will be empty when attempting to filter for them in Plex
-- All crew members are available for filtering under Actor only
+- All Crew members are available for filtering under Actor only
 - The links in the Cast & Crew section under individual episodes don't work
   - The "Directed by" and "Written by" links still work though